Install GitLab Runner using the official GitLab repositories

 Keys used in the past can be found in the table below.

-For keys that were revoked it’s highly recommended to remove them from package signing verification configuration.
+For keys that were revoked, it’s highly recommended to remove them from the package signing verification configuration.

-Signatures made by these keys should not be trusted anymore.
+Signatures made by the following keys should not be trusted anymore.

 Sl.
 No. Key Fingerprint Status Expiry Date Download (revoked keys only)